 10th Sept Vologodsky asks Krutovsky to come back from the far East to take up his position.
 Krutovsky persuades two other members of the government, Novoselov and Shatilov, to return with him from the far East to Omsk.
 This will give the government a quorum and thus end the powers acquired by the Administrive Committee.

-21st Sept Krutovsky, Novoselov and Shatilov, ministers of the Siberian Government, are arrested on arrival in by a supporter of Mikhailov, the finance Minister, when they arrive in Omsk.
+21st Sept Krutovsky, Novoselov and Shatilov, ministers of the Siberian Government, are arrested by a supporter of Mikhailov, the finance Minister, when on their arrival in Omsk.
 They are told to resign their posts.
 Krutovsky and Shatilov agree.
 Novoselov, refuses.
 He turns up later that day, hacked to death.

 1918 22nd Sept Siberian Oblast Duma dismisses Mikhailov and is itself dispersed by Mikhailov